The world game

 The women's softball world ranking spans 70 national programs.
 Two nations trade the very top: as of July 2026 Japan holds world No. 1 and the United States No. 2, and between them they have owned first place for the sport's modern history.

 The next tier shuffles with each event: Mexico, Italy, Czechia, Australia, the Netherlands, and China all sit inside the world top twelve.
-This order shifts with every World Cup and continental result, so the live ranking is the truth, not this snapshot: wbsc.org/en/rankings/softball-w.
+This order shifts with every World Cup and continental result, so the live ranking, not this snapshot, is the one to check: wbsc.org/en/rankings/softball-w.

 Organized by confederation, the leading softball nations and the body that runs the game in each.
 Where a federation's official site is confirmed, it is linked.
 For the full membership of every country and territory, the WBSC directory in the sources below is the complete, current list.